Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 - Installs [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) and [dxvk](https://github.com/doitsujin/dxvk) to improve compatiblity and performance.

+- Installs The Sims 2 Store and pre-order bonus exclusive items.

 - Installs the 'TS2-Extender' created by [Lazy Duchess](https://www.tumblr.com/lazyduchess).

 **Important Notice:** TS2-Extender is still a **work in progress**, and thus the version included in The Sims 2 Legacy Collection Fixer (**0.31**) **may be out of date**.